ThreeSR/QA-Oriented-Pretraining/README.md

 # QA-Oriented Pretraining

-This is the official code for the report An empirical study of QA-oriented pretraining.
+This is the official code for the technical report An empirical study of QA-oriented pretraining.

 Report [PDF]